Hairtrigger-Bunnies/nodejs-bangazon-site/README.md

 NPM

-Run npm install —save -dev to install the node modules both globally and save it to the package.json in one step.
+Run npm install to install the node modules and save it to the package.json in one step.

 Run npm run rollDB